 Jim returned to San Francisco, and I used my natural affinity, prior medical background, and some luck to continue building my skills and experience.

 During my tenure at Gauntlet the company grew from its single, small L.A. shop, to a larger location, and added stores in San Francisco, and New York.
 A separate Mail Order Location opened, as well as a jewelry Manufacturing Department, and finally, Corporate Offices.
+If you're interested in the origins of the modern body piercing industry, don't miss his amazing book, Running the Gauntlet.

 My open, enthusiastic, and joyful attitude about piercing helped to bring the subject before the public eye, and to truly diverse populations of ultimately interested parties.
 I have been instrumental in the field blossoming from a single modest studio to the bona fide industry that is now part of our modern culture.